 We receive information from many, many sources -books, articles, podcasts, newsletters, social media, mainstream media, and IRL (in real life), of course.
+How do you take that, retain it, and use it?

 Not always, but hopefully frequently enough, we learn something interesting, insightful, helpful, or all of the above.
 But then what?
 What do you do when you finish a book, good enough for notes in the margin?